 One study shows that rainwater that runs off asphalt shingle roofs contains higher amounts of lead.
 This means that the water that runs off your roof and into your yard and garden contains high levels of lead and is toxic.

-Asphalt shingles aren’t recyclable.
+Asphalt shingles are not easily recyclable.
 In fact, 11 million tons of asphalt shingles end up in landfills annually.
 One of the main reasons that asphalt shingles aren’t recyclable is the toxic chemicals that they contain.
 It’s also an expensive and timely process separating flashing from the nails from the shingles, etc.

 Asphalt Roofs Have a Shorter Lifespan